wbnns/learnhowtocode/deep-dives/javascript/object-oriented-programming.md

 ## Assignment

 1. The following articles mention the acronym **SOLID** before going on to talk about Single Responsibility.
 Single Responsibility is definitely the most relevant of the five.
 Feel free to dig into the rest of the SOLID principles if you like.. but pay special attention to Single Responsibility.
-   * Read [SOLID JavaScript: The Single Responsibility Principle](http://aspiringcraftsman.com/2011/12/08/solid-javascript-single-responsibility-principle/). **NOTE:** This article does make use of JQuery, one of the earliest and most popular JavaScript libraries prior to the ES6 standard.
-While The Odin Project does not teach JQuery and you are not expected to understand the example, be sure to focus less on the code itself and more on the SOLID concepts being expressed.
+   - Read [SOLID JavaScript: The Single Responsibility Principle](http://aspiringcraftsman.com/2011/12/08/solid-javascript-single-responsibility-principle/). **NOTE:** This article does make use of JQuery, one of the earliest and most popular JavaScript libraries prior to the ES6 standard.
+While this site does not teach JQuery and you are not expected to understand the example, be sure to focus less on the code itself and more on the SOLID concepts being expressed.
-   * [5 Principles that will make you a SOLID JavaScript Developer](https://thefullstack.xyz/solid-javascript/) hits the same topic, and also covers the rest of 'SOLID' concisely.
+   - [5 Principles that will make you a SOLID JavaScript Developer](https://thefullstack.xyz/solid-javascript/) hits the same topic, and also covers the rest of 'SOLID' concisely.
-   * And read [S.O.L.I.D.
+   - And read [S.O.L.I.D.
 The first 5 principles of Object Oriented Design with JavaScript](https://medium.com/@cramirez92/s-o-l-i-d-the-first-5-priciples-of-object-oriented-design-with-javascript-790f6ac9b9fa) for good measure.
 2. [How to Write Highly Scalable and Maintainable JavaScript: Coupling](https://medium.com/@alexcastrounis/how-to-write-highly-scalable-and-maintainable-javascript-coupling-c860787dbdd4) explains loosely coupled objects pretty well.

 ## Additional resources

-* The best book we've ever read on the subject of loose coupling is [Practical Object-Oriented Design In Ruby](http://www.poodr.com/).
+- The best book we've ever read on the subject of loose coupling is [Practical Object-Oriented Design In Ruby](http://www.poodr.com/).
 Unfortunately, it is not free.. and not JavaScript.
 We feel confident in recommending it anyway.
 If you don't know Ruby, it is a clear enough language that you don't really need to learn it to follow the examples and the content of the book is sincerely fantastic.
 Alternatively, [99 Bottles of OOP](https://sandimetz.com/products) is written in both JavaScript and Ruby.
 It is written by the same author and may be a better option if you are brand new to OOP \(it is not free either\).
-* A nice summary of [OOP's most common principles using JavaScript](https://medium.com/better-programming/object-oriented-programming-in-javascript-b3bda28d3e81)
+- A nice summary of [OOP's most common principles using JavaScript](https://medium.com/better-programming/object-oriented-programming-in-javascript-b3bda28d3e81)